GATX Corporation

 Scan Results

 Daily timeframeHeadquartered within the industrials sector, GATX Corporation focuses on Rental & Leasing Services services and products.
 GATX Corporation, together its subsidiaries, operates as railcar leasing company in the United States, Canada, Mexico, Europe, and India.
-Valued at $5.95B, GATX is a mid-cap name in its sector.
+With a market capitalization of $6.29B, it sits in mid-cap territory.
 It operates through three segments: Rail North America, Rail International, and Engine Leasing.

 Market Cap